domisku/domisku/README.md

 Welcome to my github profile!

-I am an aspiring web developer, some technologies I enjoy working with include React.js, Next.js.
+I am a front-end web developer, some technologies I enjoy working with include Angular, React, Stencil, Solid.

-- 🌱 Learning Angular
 - 📫 How to reach me: dskuodziunas@gmail.com